-MIL-STD, which stands for Military Standard, is a set of tests performed on a piece of equipment in order for the Department of Defense (DoD) to make sure it can withstand the harsh undertakings of a military endeavor.
+MIL-STD are a set of tests performed on a piece of equipment in order for the Department of Defense (DoD) to ensure it can withstand the harsh undertakings of a military endeavor.
 It is essential that the equipment is completely reliable under these stresses to ensure safety and success.

 Notice we said equipment and not technology.
-While computer technology such as tablets must pass MIL-STD-810G standards to be considered by the DoD, these tests are by no means exclusive to computers.
-Tanks, body armor, and many other types of equipment used by the military are tested using at least part of MIL-STD-810G in one form or another.
+While computer technology such as tablets must pass MIL-STD standards to even be considered by the DoD, these tests are by no means exclusive to computers.
+Tanks, body armor, and many other types of equipment used by the military are tested using at least part of MIL-STD in one form or another.

-MIL-STD-810G covers a broad spectrum of tests, ranging from the ability to withstand extreme temperatures, humidity, sand, dust and rain, and protection from vibration and shock.
+MIL-STD covers a broad spectrum of tests, ranging from the ability to withstand extreme temperatures, humidity, sand, dust and rain, and protection from vibration and shock.
 In the consumer business world these MIL tests, specifically the drop test for shock, are designed to measure the durability of the equipment, not if it can withstand battlefield conditions.

 To test a tablet for shock, the device (up to 5 different devices are allowed) is dropped on every side, face, edge, and corner onto 2-inch plywood over concrete- that's the most common interpretation.
 At the end of the drop test, the tablet must be fully functional with no significant damage.
-MIL-STD-810G is written out in an 800-page semi-specific document, defining every test, procedure, and data collection method that is to be used for the standard--read the entire document here.
+MIL-STD is written out in an 800-page semi-specific document, defining every test, procedure, and data collection method that is to be used for the standard – read the entire document.
 For our purpose, the following is an example for the shock test from the document:

 “Perform the shock test at the selected level, and examine the recorded data to assure the test is within tolerance.”

 While it's very specific about how to test the device and how to collect data, it doesn’t specify what "level," or how high to drop the equipment from.
 It just says “selected level,” which leaves it up to each organization to interpret how they choose.
-A piece of technology could easily be MIL-STD-810G certified, but only for a 1-foot drop while using the allowed 5 different devices.
+A piece of technology could easily be MIL-STD certified, but only for a 1-foot drop while using the allowed 5 different devices.
 That’s unimpressive by nearly every standard.
 “Other companies are forced to use the maximum 5 allotted devices to pass the drop test standard,” said Daniels.
 “MobileDemand’s 10-foot drop tests typically utilize a single device and the Samsung Galaxy Tab Active3, for example, completed all 26 drops with no damage to the device.”

 Interested in learning more about rugged tablet solutions?
-Contact our sales team or call 319-363-4121 to learn more.
+Contact MobileDemand or call 319-363-4121 to learn more.